Employees, Users and Access

 The following fields are the various functions available in Theatre Manager:

-Accounting 'Force balance' the G/L entries in end of day if the EOD balance is non-zero (not recommended).
+Accounting 'Force balance' the G/L entries in End-of-Day Wizard if the EOD balance is non-zero (not recommended).

 'Force' a credit card deposit through TM only (not recommended-should balance to CC software).